MatiRomero/ddp_pkg_release/docs/average_dual_pipeline.md

 ## 4. Runtime consumption and fallback policies

-At simulation time (`ddp.scripts.run`), AD shadows are enabled by passing both the table (`--ad-duals`) and the mapper (`--ad-mapping`).
+At simulation time (`ddp.scripts.run`), AD shadows are enabled by passing both the table (`--ad_duals`) and the mapper (`--ad_mapping`).
 Jobs are mapped to type keys and filled with the corresponding averages.
-Missing entries trigger one of three policies controlled by `--ad-missing`:
+Missing entries trigger one of three policies controlled by `--ad_missing`:

 * `hd` (default): fall back to the job’s original HD dual from the LP relaxation.
 * `zero`: substitute `0.0`.